 Brain AVM (arteriovenous malformation)

-In a brain AVM, blood passes directly from your arteries to your veins via abnormal vessels.
-This disrupts the normal process of how blood circulates through your brain.
+In a brain AVM, blood passes directly from the arteries to the veins via tangled vessels.
+This disrupts the typical process of how blood circulates through the brain.

-In a brain AVM, blood passes directly from arteries to veins via a tangle of abnormal blood vessels.
+In a brain arteriovenous malformation, blood passes directly from arteries to veins through a tangle of blood vessels.

 - Headache or pain in one area of the head